-For securities transactions, ASX applies a HSVAR-based model, which is calibrated to meet a single-tailed confidence interval of 99 per cent of the estimated distribution of future exposure.
+For securities transactions, ASX applies an HSVaR-based model, which is calibrated and adjusted to meet a single-tailed confidence interval of 99.7 per cent of the estimated distribution of future exposure.
 Estimates of the distribution of future exposure under this model are based on 2 years of 1-day price moves applied to current participant portfolios (see CCP Standard 6.5).

-To limit the need for procyclical changes, ASX applies an additional multiple to the margin rate determined via the HSVAR calculation.
+While ASX targets 99.7 per cent coverage of the distribution of future exposures from CMM, as a first step ASX identifies the 99th percentile of the sample distribution.
+Since HSVaR requires reliable and uninterrupted price data, it is only applied to transactions in sufficiently liquid securities, namely those in the ASX 500 All Ordinaries.
+Even so, the small number of observations of price movements beyond the 99th percentile makes it difficult to construct reliable estimates of the desired 99.7 per cent margin coverage.
+ASX therefore applies a Portfolio Add-on Factor (currently 30 per cent) to the HSVaR estimate of potential future exposure at a 99 per cent confidence level to achieve the desired 99.7 per cent level of cover.

-For securities that do not have the required price history to apply HSVAR, ASX applies, consistent with its overall CMM approach, flat rate margins calibrated to cover 1-day price moves with a 99 per cent confidence at a portfolio level.
+For securities that do not have the required price history to apply HSVaR, ASX applies, consistent with its overall CMM approach, flat rate margins intended to cover 1-day price moves with a 99.7 per cent confidence at a portfolio level.
 In order to achieve the desired confidence level at the portfolio level, confidence intervals and close-out periods applied to individual stocks differ according to liquidity and available price information.
 Stocks in the ASX 200 target a 99.7 per cent confidence interval applied to a 1-day close-out period; other stocks in the All Ordinaries target a 97 per cent confidence interval over a 2-day close-out period; and all other products target a 95 per cent confidence interval over a 3-day close-out period.
-ASX Clear has developed a comprehensive backtesting methodology to verify that these parameters satisfy the desired level of cover for securities transactions at the portfolio level (see CCP Standard 6.6).
+The lower confidence intervals for the latter two groups reflect the difficulty of constructing reliable estimates of the extremities of the distributions of price movements for securities with limited price history and/or liquidity.
+However, longer close-out periods of 2 days for next 300 All Ordinaries shares or 3 days for other securities are assumed.